 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Ever wonder how many plugins there are?
 I dove deep into the world of plugins to find out how many exist, the different types, and how many is too many.

 When we're done here, you'll know definitively how many plugins you should be using to avoid slow, hacked, malware-infested websites.

 A is a piece of software that integrates with to perform a specific function.
 These plugins can perform highly complex tasks such as managing your courseware, known as learning management systems or LMSs, or simple tasks such as adding fonts.

-Most plugins either add functions that don't currently exist on or can expand the function of features that has presently.
+Most plugins either add functions that don't currently exist on best community plugins for WordPress do). or can expand the function of features that has presently (like what the

 Plugins are one of the features that have allowed to become the most extensive content management system, or CMS, in the world.